-Virtual storage pools
+Virtual pools

-Virtual storage pools provide a layer of abstraction between Astra Trident's storage backends and Kubernetes' StorageClasses.
+Virtual pools provide a layer of abstraction between Astra Trident storage backends and Kubernetes StorageClasses.
 They allow an administrator to define aspects, such as location, performance, and protection for each backend in a common, backend-agnostic way without making a StorageClass specify which physical backend, backend pool, or backend type to use to meet desired criteria.

-Learn about virtual storage pools
+Learn about virtual pools

-The storage administrator can define virtual storage pools on any of the Astra Trident backends in a JSON or YAML definition file.
+The storage administrator can define virtual pools on any of the Astra Trident backends in a JSON or YAML definition file.